-IEP key: Each pre-service teacher will collect all of the IEP goals and objectives for each of the students on his or her cooperating teacher's caseload.
+IEP key, Cheatsheets, Progress monitoring plans: Each pre-service teacher will collect all of the IEP goals and objectives for each of the students on his or her cooperating teacher's caseload.
 These goals and objectives will be organized into a single IEP key that can be used in planning and progress monitoring.
 This assignment will be graded using the rubric available on Blackboard.